Examples

 }

-Inside main.py (line 24) the service properties value can be set (decorated) inside service call metadata dictionary.
+In main.py (line 24), set the dbcon value in the service call metadata dictionary.

 service_metadata['data'][0]['User']['dbcon'] = dbcon